If you’re looking for family-friendly things to do in Gorey, Wells House And Gardens is well worth a visit.

 Although a visit to Wells House and Gardens in County Wexford is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 Wells House and Gardens is open seven days a week, from 10am to 4.30pm.

 The entry fees to Wells House vary.
 It’s €9 for adults, €7 for seniors and students, €5 for children and a family ticket (two adults and up to three children) is €24.
-The admission price includes free parking, the gardens and arboretum, the enchanted fair walk and animal, the craft courtyard and more.
+The admission price includes free parking, the gardens and arboretum, the enchanted fair walk and more.